12 Posts of Christmas: Reflecting on a Challenging Year for Internal Communications

 - Values are changing.
 I mean, this is almost prophetic now.
 Companies were already focusing more on their employee community.
 And I think this, the focus on employee wellbeing, and concern over employee morale has truly become some of the most important things to business leaders this year.

 Content needs to be both fast and high quality.
 Again, we had no idea how true this would be this year.
 But it’s true.
 When you’re communicating about crisis, civil unrest, DEI, benefits, and anything that impacts the lives of your people outside of work, you have to be impeccable with your word and not leave employees waiting.

 Day 2: Amidst COVID-19 Crisis, theEMPLOYEEapp Clients See Surge in Employee App Use

 We published this blog on March 20th, just days after going into lockdown in the United States.
 As I’m sure you all vividly recall, this was a very stressful time for communicators.
 And a very stressful time for frontline workers.
-Which is why we saw a historic spike in app use at the start of the pandemic.
+This is why we saw a historic spike in app use at the start of the pandemic.
 Our clients were lucky to already have mobile internal communication apps in place to reach remote and deskless employees.
 And those workers were able to find everything they needed right on their app.

 Day 3: Client Case Studies

 In spite of the challenges this year, we had so many clients rise above and really shine.
 And never has amazing internal communication, employee engagement, and leadership communication been more important.

 Waupaca Foundry: “For the first time in our organization’s history, we were able to ensure that every employee that chooses to have the app on their phone receives a piece of information at the same time that their peer does.
 We have leveled the playing field.
 Everyone has access.
 And we couldn’t have done that without the app.” — Sara Timm, Marketing Communications Manager